simplybusiness/oneday/README.md

 ## Winning

 If you've done the work you deserve the recognition.
-To tell the world and claim the reward, click on the checquered flag icon, and write a note which includes a link (e.g. the branch or PR URL) to your work.
+To tell the world and claim the reward, click on the medal icon, and write a note which includes a link (e.g. the branch or PR URL) to your work.
 This will notify the sponsors to go and look: it is then up to you and them to decide whether the work meets the requirement, and award the points.

 # Development